krishxmatta/krishxmatta.dev/content/posts/task-management.md

 ### Calendar List {#calendar-list}

-The calendar list is a list of all tasks that _must_ be completed at a certain time.
+The calendar list is a list of all tasks that _must_ be completed _at_ a certain time.
 Each task here should include the time it needs to be completed.
 Thus, this list allows me to easily see what's urgent for a certain date.

 ### Reminders List {#reminders-list}

-The reminders list is a list of all tasks that don't need to be completed at a certain time, but for those that I do need to be reminded of (for example, go to the gym).
+The reminders list is a list of all tasks that don't need to be completed at a certain time, but for those that I do need to be reminded of (for example, go to the gym), maybe on a recurring basis.

 ### Potential List {#potential-list}